 Bullying is behaviour that hurts someone else.
 It includes name calling, hitting, pushing, spreading rumours, threatening or undermining someone.
 It can happen anywhere - at school, at home or online.
-It's usually repeated over a long period of time and can hurt a child both physically and emotionally.
+It is usually repeated over a long period of time and can hurt a child both physically and emotionally.

-Child-on-child abuse
+Child-On-Child Abuse